-Lastly, many time–series models (e.g., TimesNet~\cite{wu2023timesnet}, LightGTS~\cite{wang2025lightgts}) employ what we term \textsc{Hybrid} normalization when referring to \textsc{RevIN}.
-We add this as a separate method in our experiments to compare it with dataset-level standardization and instance-level \textsc{RevIN}: for every dataset $\mathcal{D}$ we first apply dataset-level standardization using $\gamma^{\text{ds}}$ and $\beta^{\text{ds}}$; during training we then normalizae the context window $ \tilde{\mathbf{X}}_{t-L:t}$ using $\gamma^{\text{inst}}$ and $\beta^{\text{inst}}$, following equations 1,2 from section~\ref{sec:prelim}, the process is defined as:
+Lastly, many time series models (e.g., TimesNet~\cite{wu2023timesnet}, LightGTS~\cite{wang2025lightgts}) employ what we term \textsc{Hybrid} normalization when referring to \textsc{RevIN}.
+We add this as a separate method in our experiments to compare it with dataset-level standardization and instance-level \textsc{RevIN}: for every dataset $\mathcal{D}$ we first apply dataset-level standardization using $\gamma^{\text{ds}}$ and $\beta^{\text{ds}}$; during training we then normalize the context window $ \tilde{\mathbf{X}}_{t-L:t}$ using $\gamma^{\text{inst}}$ and $\beta^{\text{inst}}$, following equations 1,2 from section~\ref{sec:prelim}, the process is defined as:

 the prediction is then de-normalized using the same $\gamma^{\text{inst}}$ and $\beta^{\text{inst}}$ prior to loss calculation and optimization (similar to native \textsc{RevIN}).
-The motivation is twofold:

-1) \textbf{Dataset-level} puts all channels on a comparable scale before training, so a scale-sensitive optimization objective such as MSE or MAE becomes largely scale-invariant: no single high-magnitude channel can dominate the loss or its gradients.

-2) \textbf{Instance-level} then removes the sample-specific shift and scale inherent to each instance, capturing local non-stationarity; Consequently, even when the prediction is de-normalized with the instance statistics (as in native \textsc{RevIN}) the preceding dataset-level step ensures that gradients remain well balanced across channels.
+Dataset-level normalization brings all channels to a comparable scale before training, so scale-sensitive objectives (e.g., MSE/MAE) becomes scale-invariant.
+Instance-level normalization then removes per-sample shift and scale to capture local non-stationarity; Consequently, even when the prediction is de-normalized with the instance statistics (as in native \textsc{RevIN}) the preceding dataset-level step ensures that gradients remain unbiased across channels.